-Per federal law, William Carey University is required to annually disclose statistical data on all fires that occur in on-campus student housing facilities.
+Per federal law, William Carey University must annually disclose statistical data on all fires in on-campus student housing facilities.
 Listed below are the non-emergency numbers to call to report fires that have already been extinguished in on-campus student housing.
 These are fires for which you are unsure whether the university may already be aware.
 If you find evidence of such a fire or if you hear about such a fire, please contact one of the following: